kapicorp/kapitan/docs/kap_proposals/kap_10_azure_key_vault.md

 type: azkms
 ```

-*note* Cryptographic algorithm used for encryption would be _rsa-oaep_.
+*note* Cryptographic algorithm used for encryption would be _rsa-oaep-256_.
 Optimal Asymmetric Encryption Padding (OAEP) is a padding scheme often used together with RSA encryption.

 ## referencing a secret
 Secrets can be refered using `?{azkms:path/to/secret_id}`